Skip to main content

 warning

-If the target is final, then lazy-loading will not be possible.
-There are also other cases that can prevent a lazy-loading proxy from being created.
+Under PHP < 8.4, if the target is final, then lazy-loading is not possible.
+There are also cases that can prevent a lazy-loading proxy from being created.
 To see if a proxy is being used, or the reason why it is not, you can see that in the Mapper panel in the Symfony profiler.

 Mapping to Doctrine Entities